St John the Baptist Church, Plymtree - Bellringers

 St John the Baptist Church, Plymtree has a ring of 6 bells which range in weight from the treble at 4 cwt 2 stone and 14 lbs (or 1230 kilos) to the tenor at 11 cwt and 8 lbs (or 2733 kilos).
 We know that there were three bells in the tower from at least 1432, a fourth was cast in 1549, a fifth 1826 and the sixth in 1829.
 No doubt you have heard the bells on special occasions such as Easter, Harvest Festival, Christmas, Weddings and Christenings, also on Wednesday evening our practice night.

-During 2013 the bells were rung for two weddings.
-Bell ringing for services is at present limited almost exclusively to the festivals because of the difficulties in assembling a team for each occasion.
+We continue to ring for weddings.
+However, Bell ringing for services is at present limited almost exclusively to the festivals because of the difficulties in assembling a team for each occasion.

 We do occasionally have ringers from visiting touring teams come to the tower, as the Plymtree Bells are considered a very good ring.